phaethonp/we-ai/readme.md

-# Data Driven Property Development Platform.
+# Data Driven Property Development Platform
 ### AI Data Framework for the AEC Industry
 >Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.<br>
 >Create a Central Platform for Data Driven management powered by AI.
 Connect all relevant parties to the Hub